vcz-fr/TheFollowUp/_posts/2018/01/2018-01-25-waze-carpool.md

     url: "https://www.waze.com/carpool/"
     dead: false

-tweet: "Carpooling seen by Waze.
+message: "Carpooling seen by Waze.
 A bit intrusive but if it can help dealing with traffic jams that's a great deal"
 ---